 Web apps normally live in the browser, mixed in with other websites you’re viewing and confined to a single browser icon on your taskbar.
 Chrome and Internet Explorer allow you to create dedicated windows for your web applications, giving them their own separate windows and taskbar icons.
 Mozilla Firefox used to have this feature through various extensions, but they have been discontinued.

-Internet Explorer also has this feature – just drag and drop a website’s favicon (the icon to the left of its address in the address bar) to the taskbar to create a dedicated window for the application.
+Internet Explorer also a similar feature—just drag and drop a website’s favicon (the icon to the left of its address in the address bar) to the taskbar to create a dedicated window for the application.
+Note that this doesn’t work in Microsoft Edge, just Internet Explorer.
+Go figure.

 Use Pinned Tabs

-Chrome and Firefox also support “pinned tabs,” which allow you to keep a web application running without taking up much room on your tab bar.
+Chrome, Firefox, and Edge also support “pinned tabs,” which allow you to keep a web application running without taking up much room on your tab bar.
 To turn an open tab into an app tab, right-click a tab in Chrome or Firefox and select Pin tab.

 The tab will shrink to its favicon only.
 When you close and re-open your browser, the pinned tabs will remain open, so this is a convenient way of telling your browser to always open web apps (and other web pages) you use frequently.